ryancdickson/staging/docs/BR.md

 CAs issuing Subscriber Certificates:
 1. MUST update and publish a new CRL at least every:
-     - seven (7) days if all Certificates include an Authority Information Access extension with an id-ad-ocsp accessMethod (“AIA OCSP pointer”); or
+     - seven (7) days if all Certificates include an Authority Information Access extension with an id-ad-ocsp accessMethod ("AIA OCSP pointer"); or
      - four (4) days in all other cases;
 2. MUST update and publish a new CRL within twenty-four (24) hours after recording a Certificate as revoked; and